alban-gerome/adobe-analytics/duckface.md

 It's hard too read so point at the element with your mouse and try Shift + Right-Click instead.
 It will show these attributes and their values as a nice table in the Javascript console.

 You can click on the column headers of that table to reorder the rows of that table.
+The table can only show 100 characters of a given property value.
+You will not be able to see the original request, i.e. the value of the "src" attribute, in full.
+It will contain an ellipsis in the middle of it.
 Again, this only works on Chrome.

 [Back to the table of contents](#Table-of-contents)